TiraLabra/TiraLabra/Docs/Kayttoohje.md

 # Use
 Either install it in a Python project you use, or open up a Python shell in the directory where nmd5.py is.
 From there, you can import the class and use it.
+Give any input string to the methods listed below to use this module.

 ```
 import nmd5